sent2280/RestAssuredFrameWork/README.md

 ## First script

 For demonstarion purpose BestBuy api is been used.
 Bestbuy is an retailer store in US.
 It exposes store details through API.
 To generate the token for this api, other api information, etc.. please visit [developers bestbuy](https://developer.bestbuy.com/).
-But stil token geneartion is not mandatory as already its been generated and used in the code.
+But still token geneartion is not mandatory as user can use the same token provided in the code snippet below.

 ```java
 package BestbuyTest;